Description

 Using this definition on our asset we see for example:

-• During the last 3 years, the maximum drop from peak to valley is -20.5 days, which is higher, thus better than the value of -24.5 days from the benchmark.
+• During the last 3 years, the maximum reduction from previous high is -20.5 days, which is larger, thus better than the value of -24.5 days from the benchmark.

 MaxDuration: